gengchenmai/sphere2vec/README.md

   publisher={Taylor \& Francis}
 }
 ```
 If you use the unsupervised learning function, please also cite [our ICML 2023 paper](https://gengchenmai.github.io/csp-website/).
-PLease refer to [our CSP webite](https://gengchenmai.github.io/csp-website/) for more detailed information.
+Please refer to [our CSP webite](https://gengchenmai.github.io/csp-website/) for more detailed information.
 ```
 @inproceedings{mai2023csp,
   title={CSP: Self-Supervised Contrastive Spatial Pre-Training for Geospatial-Visual Representations},